Gas Pipe, TracPipe and Peck Certified Plumbers

 In the past, many gas companies used copper for underground piping.
 However, gas pipe installation regulations have changed.
 Now, many locations have prohibited copper piping.
 In many rural areas, copper piping was the norm for the delivery of butane or propane.
 Many utilities use TracPipe as an alternative to copper.
 TracPipe is a flexible gas pipe made from stainless steel, which makes it tough and resistant to corrosion.
 You can have TracPipe installed both aboveground and underground.
 If you use TracPipe underground, it needs to be in a sleeve to give it further protection.
 TracPipe has proven to be very reliable underground.

 Because plumbers must install TracPipe under specific guidelines, any plumber who purchases TracPipe must be certified.
 TracPipe certification classes take about two hours.
 Plumbers have to pass a test to become certified to install TracPipe.
-The class covers aboveground and underground installation.
+The class covers the aboveground and underground installation.

 Why Do I Need to Make Sure My Plumber Is Certified?